 After deleting the sample comment, the next step is to delete the sample post.

-Cleaning Up WordPress – Delete The Sample WordPress Post
+Cleaning Up WordPress – How To Delete The Sample ‘Hello World’ Post

-In the Dashboard menu, select Posts > All Posts …
+Log into your WP Dashboard and choose Posts > All Posts …

 (WordPress Posts section)